DataDog/hiring-engineers/answers.md

 ![MongoDB Shell](/images/img9.png)

 Now I need to configure the **Agent** running on the host.
-I edited the `mongo.d/conf.yaml` in the `conf.d` folder by adding the coressponding values and restarted the agent.
+I edited the `mongo.d/conf.yaml` in the `conf.d` folder by adding the corresponding values and restarted the agent.

 ![MongoDB Config](/images/img7.png)